• Skip to primary navigation

 Although not as common as other leafy greens, like spinach and kale, Swiss chard offers creative options for cooked recipes, especially in Italian cuisine.

 Nothing can compare to its silky taste when it is cooked slowly.
-One example that comes to mind is this Italian vegan Swiss chard and potatoes side dish with plenty of garlic and red pepper flakes.
+One of my favorites is this Italian Swiss chard and potatoes side dish with plenty of garlic and red pepper flakes.

-Whether you grow this crop in your backyard garden and are dealing with a lot of chard or buying a bunch at a farmer’s market or grocery store, here’s how to freeze chard to keep and enjoy it all winter long, whether you are adding it to soups, stir-fries, or simply sauteing it.
+Whether you grow this crop in your backyard garden and are dealing with a lot of chard or buying a bunch at a farmer’s market or grocery store.
+Here’s how to freeze chard to keep and enjoy it all winter, whether adding it to soups, stir-fries, or simply sauteing it.

 No matter which varieties you choose, they can all be frozen easily and enjoyed throughout the winter.